Frequently Asked Questions

 Why have we written this guide?

-It is to explain how the Refugee Connection process works and to help both of you if you have any questions or concerns.
+It is to explain how the Refugee Connection process works and to help you if you have any questions or concerns.

-After you have both registered your interest with Refugee Connection, we will meet each of you individually so we know a little bit more about you - and you can find out more about us.
+After you have registered your interest with Refugee Connection, we will meet you individually so we know a little bit more about you - and you can find out more about us.

 Sharing and paying for things